3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

-Figure \ref{ede4} depicts the density of the jet electrons (ambient electrons excluded) for e$^{\pm}$ jets (left column) and e$^{-}$ - p$^{+}$ jets (right column).
-We observe that the jet electron density structures fluctuate greatly between the cases studied.
-This is due to the excited instabilities, whose growth depends on the plasma conditions which are different for the two jet compositions and magnetizations.
-One can note that in the jets with toroidal magnetic fields the jet electrons are collimated towards the center of the jets in a region $400\lesssim x/\Delta\lesssim 800-900$, which is coincident with a stronger MI excited in the presence of the toroidal field, as we show below.
+Figure \ref{ede4} depicts the density of the jet electrons (ambient electrons excluded) for e$^{\pm}$ jets (left column) and e$^{-}$ - p$^{+}$ (b) and e$^{-}$ - i$^{+}$ (d) jets (right column) at $t=900\, \omega_{\rm pe}^{-1}$.
+We observe that the jet electron density structures fluctuate significantly between the simulated cases.
+This is due to the expected excited instabilities, whose growth depends on the plasma conditions which are different for the two jet compositions and magnetizations.
+We note that in the jets with toroidal magnetic fields the jet electrons are strongly collimated towards the center of (i) the pair jet in a region $550\lesssim x/\Delta\lesssim 750$ (compare also with Fig. \ref{Lorentz}, and (ii) for the e$^{-}$ - i$^{+}$ jet in a region $550\lesssim x/\Delta\lesssim 850$, which is coincident with a stronger MI and kKHI excited in the presence of the toroidal field, as we also show below (Fig. \ref{ByBxz}).